 The last few days have been a whirlwind in South Carolina’s energy realm with the announcement that major utilities are abandoning the under-construction nuclear reactors at the V.C.
 Summer power plant.
 Here is a brief description of what’s been going on from SACE’s point of view.
-The background:

 The V.C.
 Summer power plant in Jenkinsville, South Carolina is the site of two under-construction nuclear reactors.
 The reactors are owned jointly by South Carolina Electric & Gas parent company, SCANA, and state-owned utility Santee Cooper (55 percent and 45 percent ownership shares respectively).
 Each reactor is designed to be 1,100 megawatts (MW) in size for a total of 2,200 MW of overall capacity if complete.
 SCANA and SCE&G began the project in 2008 with estimated completion dates set at April 2016 for Unit 2 and January 2019 for Unit 3.
 From very early on in the project, Santee Cooper and SCE&G have been perpetually changing the completion dates and asking